tomohSains/java-7-11-examples/docs/completable-futures.md

 ## What are Completable Futures in Java?

 - JDK 5 introduced the `Future` interface for representing the result of an asynchronous operation
+- What do we mean by asynchronous here?
+Mainly: non-blocking.
 - The `Future` interface is limited:
     - The primary methods it has are `done` and `get`
     - You can't easily represent in a non-blocking way: